inQWIRE/SQIR/VOQC/interop/README.md

 ## Running Benchmarks using VOQC and Qiskit

-The run_qiskit_voqc.py file in this directory provides the ability to run VOQC optimizations, followed by Qiskit optimizations to optimize a qasm file, and see total gate improvements.
+The run_qiskit_voqc.py file in test/run_benchmarks provides the ability to run VOQC optimizations, followed by Qiskit optimizations to optimize a qasm file, and see total gate improvements.
 Copy this file into the VOQC directory.
 The file writes out the optimized gate counts to a csv file.

 *Example*: The following is an example of running run_qiskit_voqc.py.
 Only the first output in the directory is shown for simplicity.
 ```